Hawai'i Supernova Flows: A Peculiar Velocity Survey Using Over a Thousand Supernovae in the Near-Infrared: Project Components and Observational Facilities

 \subsubsection{ZTF}

-ZTF uses the Palomar 48-inch Schmidt telescope to pursue science objectives across a range of cadences, depths, and areas, with a heavy emphasis on SNe \citep{bellm19, graham19}.
-Through the public surveys, ZTF covered the night sky North of $\delta = -31\degree$ once every three days, accelerating to once every two days with ZTF-II.
+ZTF uses the Palomar 48-inch Schmidt telescope to pursue science objectives across a range of cadences, depths, and areas, with an emphasis on SNe \citep{bellm19, graham19}.
+Through the public surveys, ZTF covered the night sky North of $\delta = -31\degree$ once every three days, increasing to once every two days with ZTF-II.

 ZTF uses custom \textit{g-}, \textit{r-}, and \textit{i-} band filters designed to avoid prominent sky lines at the Palomar site.
 These filters reach 30-second exposure $5\sigma$ limiting magnitudes of 20.8, 20.6, and 19.9 mag respectively.
 Each field of view is typically imaged twice, once in ZTF-\textit{g} and once in ZTF-\textit{r} \citep{bellm19}.